chiunhau/p5-manager/README.md

 $ p5 new my_collection && cd my_collection
 ```

-By excuting this command, it will create a collection directory and some p5 libraries to it.
+By executing this command, it will create a collection directory and some p5 libraries to it.
 See the output log:

 ```bash
 # create : my_collection